CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Preparing-the-Environment.md

 ### Summary

-  * In this module, you have learned how to enable Azure Defender.
-Now you can move on to the next module.
+  In this module, you have learned how to enable Azure Defender.
+Now you can move on to the next module by clicking on the Next button at the bottom right of the page.